Wikileaks cables: China 'frustrated' by North Korea

 The US administration says the Wikileaks disclosures are an attack on the world community, but that partnerships it had worked hard to build would withstand the challenge.

-China has responded to the leaks by urging the US to "properly handle relevant issues," a foreign ministry official said on Tuesday.'New reality'
+China has responded to the leaks by urging the US to "properly handle relevant issues," a foreign ministry official said on Tuesday.

 One cable published on Monday reveals that China's Vice Foreign Minister, He Yafei, told the US charge d'affaires in Beijing that North Korea was behaving like a "spoiled child" to get Washington's attention in April 2009 by carrying out missile tests.